About the OSA Crusaders Summer Select Boys Program

 YOUTH BOYS TEAMS

 The OSA Crusaders are committed to creating a higher competitive experience within the greater Midwest.
 In the recent past, we have sought to find a balance to compete against some of the top programs in our area, while being able to make reasonable travel accommodations for our coaches, players and families.
 (Just because a team travels 10 hours to a tournament does not mean they will have a good competitive experience.)
-Upon review of the competitive events in our area, we have created a schedule that we are confident will provide our players and families a first class experience.
-The OSA Crusaders 5th-8th grade National teams will compete in the Hardwood Alliance this summer, which, now in its second year, is co-hosted by the Iowa Barnstormers, Kingdom Hoops, and OSA, and has already garnered commitments from many of the top programs, providing the highest level of competition for our teams.
-These teams will also participate in perennially prestigious events like the Future Stars Classic event in Minneapolis, the Kings of the Court in Des Moines, IA, the Hardwood Classic events in Kansas City, and MAYB Nationals in Wichita, KS.
-Our event schedule is unparalleled to any program in the area!
-The remaining portion of the schedule will consist of local and regional play in highly competitive events.
+Our goal is to play a highly challenging schedule against top teams in the Midwest.
+Upon review of the competitive events in our area, we have created a schedule that we are confident will provide our players and families a first-class experience.
 Families are responsible for getting their athletes to tournaments, as well as for their accommodations and meals.
 OSA will assist in setting up hotel blocks for families, and team parents are usually great about coordinating rides and oversight for athletes whose parents might not be able to attend.

 Players will play nine or ten tournaments between April and August.
 Tournaments will be a mixture of MAYB tournaments and other credible tournaments that are within driving distance.
 This set of teams can count on great coaches who put development ahead of winning.
-Excellent oversight of the program is provided by the OSA Leadership, namely Coach Charles Thompson, Coach Trey Altenhofen, and Coach Terrence Phox, from which ALL players will benefit, regardless of team placement.
+Excellent oversight of the program is provided by the OSA Professional Coaching Staff, from which ALL players will benefit, regardless of team placement.
 OSA will assist in setting up hotel blocks for families, and it should be noted that team parents are usually great about coordinating rides and oversight for children whose parents might not be able to attend.
 Regional teams will be assigned either the GREEN schedule or the WHITE tournament schedule.
 The GREEN schedule will be more competitive and involve more travel.
-The WHITE schedule is also competitive, but will be more locally based.
+The WHITE schedule is also a competitive one, and it is more locally based.
 Regardless of the schedule your child’s team plays, you can count on your player being coached exceptionally well with extensive oversight and leadership.

 OSA Crusaders 3rd National teams will play a schedule of 8 tournaments, three of which will involve travel between May and August.
 3rd National will practice twice a week throughout the spring and once a week throughout the summer.
 During the summer session, our 3rd National teams will participate in two optional, but high encouraged, days of Skills Academy.

 Players who are not selected for the 3rd Grade National Team will be selected for the Instructional League.
-This program is for current 1st/2nd/3rd graders and will provide them with an instructional alternative for this age group that will be both highly beneficial and lots of fun.
+This program is for current 3rd graders and will provide them with an instructional alternative for this age group that will be both highly beneficial and lots of fun.
 Teams will consist of 8-9 players.
 Games, practices and academies will be coached and run by members of our seasoned OSA coaching staff.
-The season will run from April 12th thru July 26th and will consist of the following:
+The season will run from April 11th thru July 25th and will consist of the following:

-SPRING SESSION – Thursdays from 5:30pm – 7pm (April 12th – May 24th) – After the first 3 weeks of skills academy and practice, each session will be followed by teams playing an instructional game.
+SPRING SESSION– Thursdays from 5:30pm – 7pm (April 11th– May 23rd) – After the first 3 weeks of skills academy and practice, each session will be followed by teams playing an instructional game.
 This allows us to incorporate the skills learned in practice immediately into game situations.

-SUMMER SESSION – Consists of one weekly practice, one day (optional) of skills academy and participation in the OSA Summer Predator League.
+SUMMER SESSION– Consists of one weekly practice, one day (optional) of skills academy and participation in the OSA Summer Pella League.

-- Summer Predator League: Sundays from June 10th thru July 22nd
+- Summer Predator League: Sundays from June 9ththru July 21st